devent/globalpom-log/README.md

 }
 ```

-For static logging messages a simple enumeration can be defined and the constants used as logging messages strings.
-The enumeration must be package public so that Java’s static imports can be used to simplify the code.
+For static logging messages a simple enumeration can be defined and the
+constants used as logging messages strings.
+The enumeration must be
+package public so that Java's static imports can be used to simplify the
+code.

 ``` {.source}
 /**